fernandocoronatomf/users-hierarchy/README.md

 4 - Improve the tree mechanism

+5 - Add a validation layer to integrate with save methods

-5 - Have endpoints to interact with the service such as
+6 - Have endpoints to interact with the service such as

 POST /roles